 Self-ligating braces are also small and not very noticeable, which makes them a good choice for people who want to feel comfortable and not draw attention to their braces.

 They’re also pretty easy to clean, which helps prevent problems like gum disease and tooth decay.

 What Are Braces Made of?

-The brackets are durable and made from a mix of stainless steel, nickel, and other metals.
+Our brackets are super strong and built to last.
+They're made from a tough combination of stainless steel, nickel, and other durable metals.

-This thin piece of metal runs from one bracket to another.
-Dr. Hunter will change the shape and curvature of the wire to move your teeth in the right direction.
+A thin metal wire runs from one bracket to another, guiding your teeth into the right position.
+Dr. Hunter adjusts the shape and curve of the wire to move your teeth in the correct direction.

 In many cases, the wire connects all your upper or lower teeth together.
 However, sometimes we might trim the wire to connect only a few specific teeth if it's better for your treatment plan.

 To attach the archwire to the brackets, we use small, flexible rubber rings or bands called elastic ties.
 These come in lots of different colors and allow you to add some personality to your braces.

 If Dr. Hunter decides you need bite correction, we use elastics.
 They're usually stretched between a hook on an upper bracket and a hook on a lower bracket.